Welcome!

 Founding VSI

-Created VSS Global Research Team, 1st Diagnostic Criteria for VSS, 1st Global Directory of VSS Physicians, 1st Visual Snow Conference, physician-patient resources, clinical tools, hundreds of educational videos for healthcare professionals and patients, and newfound VSS awareness through multimedia content
+Secured official ICD recognition for Visual Snow Syndrome (condition) and Visual Snow (symptom), established the VSS Global Research Team, developed the first diagnostic criteria for VSS, created the first global directory of VSS physicians, hosted the first Visual Snow Conference, and produced physician-patient resources, clinical tools, and hundreds of educational videos for healthcare professionals and patients, boosting VSS awareness through multimedia content

-Funded and supported VSS research that led to the clinical/scientific acceptance of VSS as a distinct, neurological condition (with both visual and non-visual symptoms), discoveries into the pathophysiology and biological basis of VSS, as well as the development of treatments where none existed
+Facilitated, funded, and supported global collaboration among VSS researchers and studies that led to the clinical/scientific acceptance of VSS as a distinct neurological condition (with both visual and non-visual symptoms), discoveries into its pathophysiology, biological basis, and brain network mechanisms, as well as the development of diverse treatment options where none previously existed, helping to increase their global accessibility

 What is Visual Snow?